urield94/ReceiptLabeler/README.md

 The model was trained over manualy labeled receipt images, and than was integrated to a freindly user interface's application using python flask.

+# Before cloning...
+- The application was developed and tested on Ubuntu 18.04.2 LTS, they may be some modifications in the code for other platforms.
+- The application was developed using Python 3.6

 # Use
 The application can be found here - http://tiny.cc/receipt-labeler